sagemath/sage/src/doc/en/faq/faq-contribute.rst

 * Have you clearly described how your branch solves the problem under consideration?
 * Have you clearly described how to test the changes in your branch?
-* Have you listed any tickets that your branch depends on?
+* Have you listed any issues/PRs that your branch depends on?
 * Is your branch based on a recent (preferably, the latest) Sage beta version?
 * Does your branch
   `follow relevant conventions <https://doc.sagemath.org/html/en/developer/#writing-code-for-sage>`_